Graduate Coursework

 The Graduate Certificate in Indigenous Business Leadership has three core subjects.

 Indigenous Philosophy of Business covers the philosophical foundations of contemporary business practice performed by Indigenous people.
-An understanding of the links between Indigenous worldviews and modern-day business practices performed by Indigenous people is critical to understanding the barriers faced by First Nations people in the practice of entrepreneurship but also relevant to examining the opportunities afforded by Indigenous knowledges and beliefs such as sustainability.
-This subject is taught by Dr Joseph Scott Gladstone, Blackfeet/Nez Perce Tribes, Assistant Professor at Washington State University.
+You'll explore the links between Indigenous worldviews and modern-day business practices performed by Indigenous people.
+As a result, you'll gain a holistic understanding of the barriers faced by First Nations people in the practice of entrepreneurship, as well as the opportunities afforded by Indigenous knowledges and beliefs (such as sustainability).

+Indigenous Business Leadership explores a range of leadership theories and how you can apply them to your own practice of leadership.
+The aim of the subject is to upskill and empower you to take advantage of the current and near-term opportunities in your own business or career and have an impact.
+You’ll learn through a series of individual and group assignments and presentations, enabling you to gain confidence and strengthen the ties within your peer network.
 For this core subject, you’ll be taught by Associate Professor Michelle Evans.
-Michelle, a Koori woman and Fulbright scholar, has a unique combination of professional experience in management, community engagement and facilitation coupled with her excellent track record in research.
-Michelle has personally taught and mentored one hundred and eighty Australian Indigenous business people through Australia’s Indigenous Business Master Class program, MURRA, for which she is also the co-Founder/Program Director.
-Michelle has strong relationships across the Australian Indigenous business and cultural sectors and is well known for her expertise in Australian Indigenous entrepreneurial leadership.
+Michelle, a Koori woman and Fulbright scholar, has a unique combination of professional experience in management, community engagement and facilitation, coupled with her excellent track record in research.
+Michelle has personally taught and mentored 180 Australian Indigenous businesspeople through Australia’s Indigenous business masterclass program, MURRA, for which she is also the co-founder and program director.
+Michelle has strong relationships across the Australian Indigenous business and cultural sectors, and is well known for her expertise in Australian Indigenous entrepreneurial leadership.

 Watch Associate Professor Michelle Evans talk about her hopes for Indigenous Business’ owners leading up to the 2019 Federal Budget.